-10.4.8 Sidewalk Protection from Street Trees: When street trees are required to be provided by the LDC or other regulation/criteria, sidewalk protection at the tree are required.
+10.4.9 Sidewalk Protection from Street Trees: When street trees are required to be provided by the LDC or other regulation/criteria, sidewalk protection at the tree is required.
 The length of the required protection must be five feet on either side of the centerline (longitudinally) of the required tree.
-For additional information, refer to Sidewalk Protection Options Typical Details drawing in this manual.
+Refer to Standard County Index drawing TD-16 (Sheet 7 of 7) for additional guidelines on Sidewalk Protection from Street Trees.